-To send flowers in memory of David Melville Henry, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of David Melville Henry, please visit our Heartfelt Sympathies Store.

 Surrounded by his family at Louise Marshall Hospital, Mount Forest on December 3, 2019 in his 70th year.
 Beloved husband of Marie for 41 years.
 Loving Father of Cara of Hannon, Ontario and Blaire (Michael) Dodd of Guelph.
 Brother of Graham (Barbara) of Flesherton, and Kimberley (Jim) Stewart of Holstein.
 Brother-in-law of Margaret Oldfield of Dundalk, Janice (Wayne) Croft of Flesherton and the late Pat Oldfield.
 Uncle of Amanda, Blake (Christina), Ethan (Tammy), Andrew, Brett and Ryne.
 Great Uncle of Autumn, Quinn, Foster and James.

 David - affectionately known as Filbert to family and friends- was a man of many interests, skill and talents.
 After growing up in Dundalk, he worked in Toronto before moving to Maybourne when he joined the MPAC (Municipal Property Assessment Corporation) crew in Owen Sound.
 He made lifelong friendships there in the office and as a member of their basketball team.
 David played hockey seriously and for fun, but always with a passion, during his lengthy old Timers Hockey Career.
 His baseball career began with his Assessment team and grew with Slow Pitch in Dundalk and Mount Forest, hitting a peak with his buddies in Boca Raton, Florida.